arnnv/email-tracking-system-langgraph/README.md

 ## How It Works

-The system uses a LangGraph-powered workflow to process emails:
+The system uses a LangGraph-powered workflow with specialized agents:

 1. **Email Download**: Connects to your email server and downloads unread emails
-2. **Summarization**: Each email is summarized to extract key information
+2. **Summarization Agent**: Processes and summarizes each email to extract key information
-3. **Classification**: Emails are classified into one of four categories
+3. **Classification Agent**: Analyzes emails and assigns them to one of four categories
 4. **Parallel Processing**:
    - **Spam**: Marked as processed and categorized
    - **Job**: Details extracted and stored in jobs.xlsx